a2z2k26/bumba-voice/docs/archive/ptt-sprints/PHASE_4_COMPLETION_REPORT.md

 ## Conclusion

 Phase 4 (Transport Integration) has been completed successfully with all acceptance criteria met and 100% test coverage.
-The PTT feature is now fully integrated with CHATTA's voice transport layer through a minimal, non-invasive 6-line change in the converse tool, supported by a robust 367-line transport adapter.
+The PTT feature is now fully integrated with Bumba Voice's voice transport layer through a minimal, non-invasive 6-line change in the converse tool, supported by a robust 367-line transport adapter.

 **Key Achievements:**
 - ✅ **Zero breaking changes** - 100% backward compatible